MadaMzandu/uisp-ros-plugin/README.md

 3. Contention ratios - the plugin will now create and manage parent queues to apply contention per router device.
 4. Automatic ppp profile creation - ppp profiles for service plans are now created/removed automatically
 5. Rebuild utility - the plugin can now re-sync itself and router devices against uisp.
 A new router can now be repopulated with accounts in minutes.
+6. Automatic backup - although the plugin can resync itself with uisp and managed routers, there is a now backup feature for added redundancy.

 ## Other features
 1. Real time provisioning, editing, suspending, unsuspending of accounts